By Rick Becker 20 October 2020

 Steinkamp concludes: “Beyond the fact that “Tabernacle of David’ teaching is simply wrong and an example of illegitimate restoration teaching, there are pastoral and practical concerns.
 Rather than worship directed to God, simply to express praise, Davidic worship/warfare is practiced in order to produce a so-called spiritual effect.
 It hints at a kind of spiritual formula or recipe.
 The teaching that restored Davidic worship somehow allows or even attracts the physical manifestations of God’s presence seems to border on spiritual magic.”

 Steinkamp is correct in his assessment, this “restored” form of worship is viewed as a tool to attract God’s presence, which will result in transformation.
-The idea being that 24/7 worship attracts the presence of God, and this presence not only transforms the worshipers, but their communities, cities and nation.
+The idea is that 24/7 worship attracts the presence of God, and this presence not only transforms the worshipers, but their communities, cities, and nation.
 As we shall see, Feucht believes that worship is the key (formula) to revival.

 FEUCHT’S OBSESSION WITH OMENS

 “Then I saw the hotel number on the door and just ???????.

 This has been MY NUMBER since high school and lately I have been seeing it NONSTOP!!!
 “I will place on his shoulder the key to the house of David; what he opens no one can shut, and what he shuts no one can open.”
 Isaiah 22:22

 I felt the HOLY SPIRIT whisper to me through the weariness: “KEEP GOING!
 WORSHIP IS THE KEY TO UNLOCK REVIVAL IN AMERICA!”